evolutional/zxhardware/zxspectrum/lower-ram-replacement/README.md

 This board has a few glitches, likely due to the HC parts and wire lengths.

+You will need [DIY Layout Creator](https://github.com/bancika/diy-layout-creator) to view and modify the DIY file provided.

 ### Bill of Materials

 | Designator | Qty | Desc | Value | Note |